markheramis/shits-on-fire-yo/README.md

 This is a script to be executed in case of fire or any disaster it automatically loops through all your git directories (works only if your git projeccts are stored in one directory).

-### Please do not execute this script when you are on fire.
+### Please do not execute this script if you are on fire.